 “My favorite scent, not just manly scent, but scent period: the smell of coffee percolating in one of those enamel coffee pots on a campfire on a cool autumn morning, right next to the river.
 Inhale the good, exhale the bad.
 Heal.” —PiperJon

 “Cowboy coffee!
 Not that BS latte smell of hot milk, but the deep, powerful smell of cowboy coffee made by dumping grounds right into the pot, in deer camp, at 5 am, over a campfire.” —Wilson

 The smell of shoe polish is a distinctively manly smell.
-For many men it conjures up images of brave soldiers shining their shoes to a mirror polish.
+For many men it conjures up images of brave soldiers shining their boots to a mirror polish.
 For me, whenever I crack open a can of Kiwi black shoe polish, I’m instantly transported to my childhood den.
 About once a month, my dad would pull out his wooden shoe polish kit and take all his boots to the den to polish them.
-He usually watched In the Heat of the Night or Magnum P.I. while he did it.
+He usually watched a classic detective show like In the Heat of the Night or Magnum P.I. while he did it.
 The warm smell of shoe polish and leather filled the entire room, and it would usually linger there after he finished.

 Gasoline, Motor Oil, Grease, and Garage

 “Every time I’m at a gas station, I can smell my father with his hands covered in engine oil and gasoline from splashing the red canister contents onto the funnel.
 Those red rags smell more like a man than most men do.” —James

 “I drive an old Triumph Bonneville motorbike and I have to ‘tickle’ the carbs before starting it until a little gas comes out.
 The smell of it on my finger or leather gloves always makes me nostalgic for my dad’s bike on the carport.” —Matt